lovroterseglav/Obsidian-School/Documents/Referati/TJA-Chernobyl.md

 Gorbachev, in a 2006 memoir, says "Chernobyl was perhaps the real cause of the collapse of the Soviet Union."

 ## Chernobyl today

+# Killer lines
+There is a diffrence improvising a presetnation at school and improvising controling a nulcear reactor.